Areas of Emphasis

 In the United States alone, 30,000 people will learn they have cancer of the mouth or neck, and about half will not survive beyond five years.
 Surgery to remove the disease often is extensive, leaving the patient permanently disfigured.
 The key to survival and mitigating the cancer’s severity is early diagnosis.
-Researchers at the Ostrow School are investigating ways to improve diagnosis and understand the pathogenesis or factors contributing to its development.
+Ostrow researchers are investigating ways to improve diagnosis and understand the pathogenesis or factors contributing to its development.
 Others are examining ways to reduce tissue destruction during surgery and replace damaged or lost tissue.

 Health Promotion & Disease Prevention

-The Ostrow School has a long tradition of working with the communities in the Los Angeles area and the State of California.
+Ostrow has a long tradition of working with the communities in the Los Angeles area and the state of California.
 Our research faculty have identified such outreach activities as an opportunity to improve how we teach students to become life-long learners and how we improve the delivery of oral health care to everyone, regardless of wealth, race or ethnic status.
 Research projects are underway to understand how to encourage family unity and community commitment to learn good oral health practices, increase access to dental care and improve how dentists communicate with their patients.
 Techniques being tested include patient and health care provider consultation, education, focus groups and development of exciting new tools for personal skill development, building partnerships and re-orienting health services.
 Faculty are using Internet-based learning tools based on sophisticated game theory to speed learning and improve memory, as well as bioengineered haptic devices to enable users to actually feel what is happening on the computer screen.

 Faculty Leaders: Roseann Mulligan, Reyes Enciso, Jane Forrest, Glenn Clark, Robert Keim, Saravanan Ram, Anna Pattison, Donna Smith